hasura/learn-graphql/tutorials/backend/hasura-auth-slack/tutorial-site/content/access-control/1-user-permissions.md

 ## Insert permission

 Are the users of the app allowed to directly insert into `users` table?
 No. A user signs up on the app which goes through the auth server which deals with user registration, validation, triggering welcome email and so on.
 Hence the auth server with access to admin role will insert the record into the `users` table post validation and generating the right token.
-We can skip defining permisisons for the user role's insert operation.
+We can skip defining permissions for the user role's insert operation.

 ## Update permission